joedolson/my-calendar/src/readme.txt

 * Add filters to 'Add to Google Calendar' link: mc_gcal_location & mc_gcal_description
 * Add 'nofollow' to links to past events.
 * Include recurrence info in post meta box.
+* Change limit on occurrences from 20 to 40.
 * Minor code refactoring.

 = 3.1.17 =